 If you have spent a long time in the atheist community then the first section won’t really feature anything new to you, as well as some sections in the second part.
 However, particularly in the area of science it talks and explains concepts that were still new and interesting to me.
 And anyway, regardless of whether you’ve heard the arguments before or not, Dawkins’ excellent writing style really makes them engaging to read nether-the-less.

-Theirs not much more I can say without going into great details within the book, so if any of this has piqued your interested then I can direct you to the book’s amazon page where you can try a free sample for yourself and potentially buy/get it on free trial.
+Theirs not much more I can say without going into great details within the book, so if any of this has piqued your interested then you can find my affiliate link to it’s Amazon page where you try reading a free sample here!

 If you have read the book for yourself, what did you think about it?
 Are there any other books you would like me to talk about?
-I also have Dan Barker’s “Godless” which I will hopefully release a review of soon, however I am very open to reading and talking about theist books as well!
+I’d really like to hear your thoughts!